When it comes to gaming, a well-designed and comfortable controller is key.

-With gaming, sometimes a standard controller just isn't enough.
-Over the years we've seen game developers and console manufacturers try their best to add something a bit different to player experiences with peripherals that are either themed or designed to make a console stand apart from others on the market.
+Still, game and console developers are adventurous and over the years we've some interesting attempts to add something a bit different to player experiences with peripherals that are either themed or designed to make a console stand apart from others on the market.

-Read on for a selection of some of the kookiest controllers we've ever had a chance to get our hands on.
+Read on for a selection of some of the kookiest peripherals and accessories we've ever had a chance to get our hands on.

 Sega Dreamcast Fishing Rod